Skip to main content

 Following this training, Dr. Miller served briefly as an Adjunct Instructor at Rasmussen College in Moorhead, MN teaching Pharmacology for Allied Sciences and then joined the Information Technology Department at Sanford Health where she worked as a Clinical Informatics Pharmacist.
 After a year at Sanford Health, she moved in to a leadership position and held various leadership positions within the department for 7 years.
 During that time, Dr. Miller had the opportunity to collaborate with many different departments within Sanford Health including Pharmacy, Oncology, Dialysis, Research, and Genetic Medicine, as well as numerous vendors and collaborators.
 Her focus was on helping departments leverage technology to aid their daily work, improve patient care, and promote changes necessary for strategic development.

-She is currently part of three grant-funded projects:
+She is currently part of four grant-funded projects:

 2. START-SD - HRSA Rural Communities Opioid Response Program - Implementation, a 3-year program to reduce morbidity and mortality of opioid use disorders by improving access to prevention, treatment, and recovery services available to patients and their families in Brookings, Codington, and Hughes counties;